California Privacy Laws in 2025: Mastering CCPA and CPRA Compliance

 Technical Implementation and Security

 The technical requirements for CCPA and CPRA compliance have evolved significantly.
-Modern privacy protection demands a comprehensive security framework that includes:
+Modern privacy protection demands a comprehensive security framework that includes robust data protection measures and privacy by design principles.

 Robust Data Protection Measures